-Prior to 2002 fishery sampling in the Upper Silver Bow Creek Watershed was primarily confined to tributaries such as Blacktail Creek and German Gulch.
+Prior to 2002, fish sampling in the upper Silver Bow Creek watershed was primarily confined to tributaries such as Blacktail Creek and German Gulch.
 Silver Bow Creek was generally considered to be void of fish except for occasional observations of suckers during the late 1990's when remediation of the stream channel began.
 Sampling described in this report represents the first formal sampling of fish presence and abundance in Silver Bow Creek.
-Fish sampling of Silver Bow Creek from 2002 to 2009 was conducted to provide a general perspective of fish response to ongoing remediation activities in Silver Bow Creek.
-Since numerous sections were sampled using relatively low effort sampling techniques, interpretation of results should be limited to observations of major trends in fish species composition.
+Fish sampling was conducted to provide a general perspective of fish response to ongoing remediation activities in Silver Bow Creek.
+Since sections were sampled using relatively low effort sampling techniques, interpretation of results should be limited to observations of major trends in fish species composition and abundance.
 Sampling conducted in this effort is sufficient to determine if a sampling reach was fishless for one or more years, followed by colonization by tolerant species such as suckers and sculpin, and then followed by colonization by sensitive species such as trout.
-Relatively small fluctuations in fish abundance or species composition at specific sampling locations should not be considered significant unless a multi-year trend is observed.
+Fluctuations in fish abundance or species composition at specific sampling locations should not be considered overly significant unless a large change or multi-year trend is observed.